WebCuratorTool/webcurator-v2-legacy/docs/guides/system-administrator-guide.rst

 UI to configure.
 If configuration of additional settings is required, then the default Heritrix 3 profile used by WCT can be edited. **This is only recommened for advanced users.**

-Care must be taken when editing the default profile xml.
+Care must be taken if editing the default profile xml.
 The WCT Heritrix 3 profile editor relies on a select group of xml elements being present and correctly formatted.
 The following list of xml elements must remain untouched in the xml.
 Other properties can be edited.